cameronterry/dark-matter/readme.txt

     * Previously Dark Matter would utilise the next available secondary domain.
     * New version in the case of the Admin domain will not redirect and in the case of a domain found but not primary, will redirect to the Admin domain.
     * Some edge cases, Dark Matter may not engage and WordPress will redirect to the root website on the Network.
+  * 1.x.x functions no longer exist.
+If you have use these, you will need to update your code accordingly.
   * 1.x.x version of **sunrise.php** will error on update as the require path has changed in the new folder structure of 2.0.0.

 == Upgrade Notice ==